DerThorsten/cpp_cookiecutter/docs/source/unit_tests.rst

-After changing the :bash:`CMakeLists.txt` cmake needs to be rerun to configure the build again.
+After changing the :code:`CMakeLists.txt` cmake needs to be rerun to configure the build again.
-After that  :bash:`make examples` will build all examples including the freshly added examples.
+After that  :code:`make examples` will build all examples including the freshly added examples.

 .. code-block:: shell